akshatsynkcode/wallet/README.md

 ## Apps and packages

-- `apps/extension`: the non-custodial Talisman Wallet browser extension
+- `apps/extension`: the non-custodial Dubai Customs Wallet browser extension
 - `packages/eslint-config`: shared `eslint` configurations
 - `packages/tsconfig`: shared `tsconfig.json`s used throughout the monorepo
 - `packages/util`: library containing shared non-react code.
 It is not meant to be npm published.